ijeong1/Plaid-Link-XamarinForms/README.md

      <true/>
  </dict>
 ```
 @ UIWebview is despecated from iOS 13.
-So you need to use wkwebview instead of webview.
+So, you need to use wkwebview instead of webview.
 add the following code to the AssemblyInfo.cs file in the iOS platform project for the application
 ```
 // Opt-in to using WkWebView instead of UIWebView.